Room 8: Background

-News cameras would arrive at the school at the beginning of the year waiting for the cat's return; he became famous and would receive up to 100 letters a day addressed to him at the school.
-Eventually, he was featured in a documentary called Big Cat, Little Cat and a children's book, A Cat Called Room 8.
+Room 8 received as many as 100 letters a day with some addressed simply to "The Cat.
+Los Angeles".
+Student "secretaries" helped fellow students reply to the fan mail.
+Eventually a local woman revealed that Room 8 was probably her cat originally until a boarder threw rocks at him and chased him away.
+The cat was featured in a documentary called Big Cat, Little Cat and a children's book, A Cat Called Room 8.
 Look magazine ran a three-page Room 8 feature by photographer Richard Hewett in November 1962, titled "Room 8: The School Cat".
 Leo Kottke wrote an instrumental called "Room 8" that was included in his 1971 album, Mudlark.